Back to blog

 • Observability: application funnels, search zero-result rates, apply completion, employer conversion, payment failures, and moderation backlog.

 If the first release includes several integrations, budget for discovery and test environments.
-ATS and CRM systems often have inconsistent APIs, rate limits, custom fields, and approval steps.
+ATS, HRIS, CRM, calendar, payroll, assessment, background-check, and email systems often have inconsistent APIs, rate limits, custom fields, webhook gaps, approval steps, and sandbox limitations.
 Even when an integration looks small, mapping employer-specific workflows can add weeks.

 Timeline, Team, And Delivery Model